Skip to Content

 “One of the wonderful things that happened is we met a family from Switzerland who have a nonprofit organization called toptotop.org.
 Each kid has been born at different points in the world, and they’re traveling full time only by using solar power and human power,” Angelova said.
 “It was amazing to finally see that a different way of life is possible.
 We became very good friends with them.”

 First, it was in her children’s classes, using the knowledge she learned from studying English in Bulgaria.
-Where options were limited in Bulgaria, Ann Arbor was overflowing with unique ways to impact the world around us.
+Where options were limited in Bulgaria, Ann Arbor was overflowing with unique ways to impact the world around her.
 One was working in the gardens of a local high school — Community High.

 “I’ve been able to create relationships and friendships here,” Angelova said.
 “It was not just hardship, it was really beautiful things I found here, and beautiful people.”